 - Arrive to school on time regardless of weather or driving conditions.
 Check weather before school and decide whether to ride the bus or drive.
 Driving privileges may be revoked for excessive tardiness. - Drive safely at 10 MPH in parking lot No reckless driving. - Students are required to wear seat belts when in a moving vehicle (State Law). - Students are prohibited from riding in the back of pick-up trucks. - Students must follow all school rules while in a vehicle on school grounds. - All vehicles parked on the campus must be registered and display a hanging permit on the mirror of the front windshield.
 Permits should be visible through the windshield with permit numbers facing out.
 If a vehicle is driven to school and has not been previously registered, student should report to the Supply Room, upon arrival, to obtain a vehicle registration form.
 Student must show driver's license and current proof of insurance to obtain a parking pass.
 Unregistered vehicles will be subject to being towed at the owner's expense. - Students who lose their driving permit must pay a replacement charge of \$5.00 to obtain a new permit. - Park only in the DESIGNATED student parking area, using one car space.
 Larger vehicles such as trucks with extended beds or wide wheelbases must attempt to fit into one space.
-Said vehicles may be asked to move to a different spot in the lot. - All cars should face north, towards the building.
-Students are not permitted to park in staff or visitor parking. - Students are not permitted to loiter in the parking lot. - Students are not permitted to leave once they enter school property or drive their vehicle at any time during school hours, unless they have administrative approval, or are participating in job placement. - At the end of the school day, students are to get into the car, put on seat belts, and be ready to exit.
-Cars will be dismissed by row and students must wait for the buses to depart.
-Cars must stay in their parking space until it is their turn to exit do not move up to empty spots. - The 20 MPH speed limit on Innovation Drive will be enforced by appropriate authorities.
+Said vehicles may be asked to move to a different spot in the lot. - Students are not permitted to park in staff or visitor parking. - Students are not permitted to loiter in the parking lot. - Students are not permitted to leave once they enter school property or drive their vehicle at any time during school hours, unless they have administrative approval, or are participating in job placement. - The 20 MPH speed limit on Innovation Drive will be enforced by appropriate authorities.